 Books are a great medium to teach children about the current climate crisis by presenting the issues in ways that are accessible to them without creating fear.
 Children can also be important voices in the fight for climate action.
-Check out this list of books that encourages children to be activists for the community and their environment, even if they are young.
+Check out this list of books that environmental advocacy picture books that encourage children to be activists for the community and their environment, even if they are young.

 Children may be little, but their voices can be loud.
-Especially during the last year or so, we’ve seen a significant increase in activism led by children and young adults.
+Especially in recent years, we’ve seen a significant increase in activism led by children and young adults.
 They are the future, and they are quickly coming to realize that they will inherit the mess governments, corporations, and (frankly) adults are leaving behind.

 My boys and I have read several books that reflect and highlight the stories of children who have acted as environmental activists and advocates in their communities.
 Some stories are simple while others feel more intense, but all present climate action issues in terms children can relate to.